BAE-JEEON/BAE-JEEON/README.md

 ### Hi there 👋
-Hi, I’m Je-Eon Bae, a Ph.D.student in Artificial Intelligence at Postech.
+Hi, I’m Je-Eon Bae, a student to become a machine learning engineer.

 My goal is to become an engineer who maximizes economic and societal value through machine learning.
 To achieve this goal, I am researching to make machine learning technology more accessible to people from all backgrounds.